In this article

 On-demand doesn't necessarily mean one-dimensional, but PT-141 alone is a single lever.
 For women where desire is the dominant issue and the emotional / physical pieces are intact, PT-141 alone may work well.
 For women where multiple dimensions are struggling — desire, emotional connection, and physical response all diminished — a multi-component protocol tends to produce better results than any single intervention.

 PT-141 requires a prescription from a licensed physician.
-The prescriber confirms the patient is in the target population (premenopausal HSDD for the on-label indication, or documented off-label medical necessity), reviews cardiovascular history and medications, and writes a prescription that can be filled either as the branded Vyleesi autoinjector or as a compounded preparation through a 503A pharmacy.
+The prescriber confirms the patient is in the target population (premenopausal HSDD for the on-label indication, or documented off-label medical necessity), reviews cardiovascular history and medications, and writes a prescription that can be filled as a compounded preparation — a nasal spray or a small subcutaneous injection, both used as needed — through a licensed 503A compounding pharmacy.

 What to look for in a legitimate prescriber: